Join us for Symbioteq Biocompatibility of Medical Devices Conference 2019

 Chairman day 1: Director, Henry Sibun, Henry Sibun Associates Ltd, UK.

-Chairman day 2: Dr Arthur Brandwood, Brandwood Biomedical, Australia.
+Chairman day 2: Dr Arthur Brandwood, Brandwood CKC, Australia.

 Biocompatibility Requirements under the MDR.
 Henry Sibun, Director, Henry Sibun Associates Ltd, UK and External Notified Body Reviewer/Lead Auditor for TÜV SÜD Product Service GmbH, Germany.
 Description: This presentation will give an overview of the changes to biocompatibility requirements resulting from the introduction of the Medical Devices Regulation (EU) 2017/745 (the “MDR”) in Europe.
 It will also cover changes to the approach of Notified Bodies and discuss the steps to take to transition from MDD to MDR compliance.